CsGetDegrees/Financial-App/README.md

 9. Click Finish.

-10. Open Xcode again and click "Open another project" in the bottom right hand corner of the start screen.

-11. Find the folder that you downloaded and navigate to FOLDER_NAME > APPTest2 > Budgetable.xcodeproj
+10. Find the folder that you downloaded and navigate to FOLDER_NAME > APPTest2 > Budgetable.xcodeproj

-12. Double click on Budgetable.xcodeproj to open the project.
+11. Double click on Budgetable.xcodeproj to open the project.

-13. To the right of the Play Button at the to of the screen, should show the app logo (a blue background with a white b), with the name "Budgetable".
+12. To the right of the Play Button at the to of the screen, should show the app logo (a blue background with a white b), with the name "Budgetable".
 If this does not show, click on the "Charts" icon and switch to "Budgetable".

-14. From there you can choose which device to simulate the app on.
+13. From there you can choose which device to simulate the app on.
 Iphone 6s/7/7plus works best for simulating the app on. (if you are having a problem with the simulator size, navigate to window>scale to change the simulation size)

-15. Click the Play icon to run the app.
+14. Click the Run icon to run the app.

 Now you are done!
 The app is currently a working version of the software, but there is much more to add.